muhammedbashar/telecom-customer-churn-analysis-python/README.md

 The findings indicate that customer churn is strongly influenced by contract type, customer tenure, internet service type, payment methods, monthly charges, and the adoption of value-added support services.
 Customers with multiple high-risk characteristics were found to have substantially higher churn probabilities.

-The insights generated through this analysis can support data-driven customer retention strategies, enabling businesses to improve customer satisfaction, reduce churn, and maximize long-term customer lifetime value.
+The insights generated through this analysis can support data-driven customer retention strategies, enabling businesses to improve customer satisfaction, reduce churn, and maximise long-term customer lifetime value.

 ---
 <h2><a class="anchor" id="future-work"></a>Future Work</h2>